 • Recommended for continuation in the graduate program,

 • Dismissed from the Program and the Graduate School.

-Students admitted in regular status who have attempted twelve quarter hours or nine semester hours of graduate credit will automatically be placed in probationary status the term their cumulative graduate grade point average drops below a 3.0.
-Students will continue in probationary status until the end of the term in which the next twelve quarter hours or eight semester hours of graduate course work is completed.
-At the end of that period, the following actions will be taken:
+Students admitted in regular status who have attempted nine semester hours of graduate credit will automatically be placed in probationary status the term their cumulative graduate grade point average (GPA) drops below a 3.0.
+A student in probationary status may remain enrolled only as long as all of the following conditions are met:

 Students entering the Graduate School on a conditional basis will have their academic records reviewed by both their academic departments and the Graduate School at the end of the term in which they complete the first twelve quarter hours or nine semester hours of graduate course work.
 If the students' grade point averages are 3.0 or above they will be: